 Remember not to punish yourself if you don’t always stick to it though, that’s how you end up ditching the routine all together!

 Cooking simply and seasonally is a great way to savour this time of year and to show gratitude for the abundance that IS available.

-This time of year is tough on the old purse strings, so I’ve been making the most of the gorgeous seasonal veg on offer, marrying them to basic store cupboard items.
+This time of year is tough on the old purse strings, so make the most of the gorgeous seasonal veg on offer, this is the best time of year for it!

 Creamy winter cabbage and bacon, or autumnal squash pulp kneaded into bread flour to make the sweetest golden flatbread, spaghetti and red sauce!

-So, there are my rules for a more grounded Christmas and winter season in general, I know they might be simple in design, however, I’d be interested to hear if anybody else has any similar rituals, do you see the need for such?
+So, there are the rules for a more grounded Christmas and winter season in general, we know they might be simple in design, however, we’d be interested to hear if anybody else has any similar rituals, do you see the need for such?

-Anyone out there like me formally cruising on the high of Christmas from September forward.
+Do you formally cruise on the high of Christmas from September forward?